pupil-labs/pupil-geometry/README.md

 ## Interface Documentation

 By releasing the mounts as example geometry we automatically document the interface.
 You can use the CAD files to take measurements and make your own mounts.
-Note, that the tolerances may need to be changes for your material or fabrication process.
+Note, that the tolerances may need to be changed for your material or fabrication process.